 Test up to 16 animals at one time in SDI’s unique tubular enclosures which eliminate restraint stress and keep the animal in place to gather the most reliable data.

-The SR-LAB startle response system is the world’s most widely used startle reflex behavioral research system and the most successful for measuring startle habituation, pre-pulse inhibition (PPI) and Fear Potentiated Startle (FPS).
+The SR-LABTM startle response system is the world’s most widely used startle reflex behavioral research system and the most successful for measuring startle habituation, pre-pulse inhibition (PPI) and Fear Potentiated Startle (FPS).

-Execute any and all startle reflex testing paradigm using the SR-LAB Software and specialized additional kits—and ensure accuracy using SR-LAB’s proprietary accelerometer which accommodates the rapid force changes in startle testing.
+Execute any and all startle reflex testing paradigms using the SR-LAB Software and specialized additional kits—and ensure accuracy using SR-LAB’s proprietary accelerometer which accommodates the rapid force changes in startle testing.

 The only system of its kind that expands to 16 test stations, your SR-LAB™ will test a large number of animals at any given time.
 It will also test animals of varying sizes—from the smallest mouse to the largest rat using one of five sizes of easily changeable animal enclosures.

 The basic SR-LAB System will test the Startle Habituation and Pre-Pulse Inhibition paradigms with no additional kits required.
 To test the Fear Potentiated Startle paradigm, simply add on the SR-LAB Potentiated Startle Kit which includes the SDI Shocker (a proprietary design that keeps the animal from determining any patterns), a shock grid, and a cue light.
-Support any of these paradigms with the SR-LAB software, with no additional software required.
+No additional software is required to support the Fear Potentiated Startle paradigm .